 This is my final week of paternity leave, so when my wife asked some time back if there was anything I wanted to do at the end, I was very clear: take our son on a flight.
 Somewhere cool.
 I can’t stand being cooped up indoors with this Texas heat.

 This was our first trip with a child.
-Alex was nine weeks old at the time, and we were both a little stressed out about it.
+Alex was nine weeks old at the time, and we were both a little stressed out about it, unfortunately I did not have the best CBD gummies with me due to customs.
 But how badly could things go?

 Very.
 Very.
 Badly.